-D. With Bible as the main subject area, adapt an Encounter Unit Plan for your Bible classroom.
+With Bible as the main subject area, adapt an Encounter Unit Plan for your Bible classroom.
 Clearly identify which Encounter Unit, grade level, and Bible subject.
 Activities for each type of learner must be included in the plan.
 The plan must be classroom ready including standards, appropriate graphic organizers, working websites, outreach and Bible activities.
 The Encounter Unit plan that you adapt must be different from the one that you analyzed.

-E. BIBLE ENCOUNTER UNIT PLAN
+D. ORIGINAL BIBLE ENCOUNTER-TYPE UNIT PLAN

-Develop a Bible Encounter type unit of your own, based on a book of the Bible.
+Develop an original Bible Encounter type unit of your own, based on a book of the Bible.
 Include the following:

 - 1. Grade level

 - 2. The Bible Book you selected

+- 3. Standards/Learning Goals

-- 3. Overarching concepts
+- 4. Overarching concepts

 - a.
 Bible Theme(s)

 - b.
 Seventh-day Adventist Fundamental Belief(s)

-- 4. Outline and Summary of the Bible book
+- 5. Outline and Summary of the Bible book

-- 5. Teaching Strategies
+- 6. Teaching Strategies

-- 6. Learning Activities
+- 7. Learning Activities

-- 7. Music to reinforce the theme of the book that is appropriate for high school students
+- 8. Music to reinforce the theme of the book that is appropriate for high school students

-- 8. Video clips
+- 9. Video clips

-- 9. Online or multimedia Bible games, avatars, or other activities to enforce the theme
+- 10. Online or multimedia Bible games, avatars, or other activities to enforce the theme

-- 10. Assessment
+- 11. Assessments

-- 11. References
+- 12. References

-Submission Times and Late Work Caution
+Submission Times and Late Work Caution.
 Course assignments are to be submitted electronically to the course site, unless specifically indicated otherwise.
-All posts are due on Thursday 11:55 p.m.
-ET and all other assignments are due each Sunday at 11:55 p.m.
-ET.
+All assignments are due every Sunday BY 11:55 P.M.
+(EST) or for international students, GMT plus 4 hours.
 Late work is at risk of not being accepted unless prior approval is received from your professor.
 It is your responsibility to plan ahead and to deliver a professional product in a timely manner.
 If, however, you are experiencing an unusual circumstance that is impeding your progress, please contact your professor immediately regarding the situation.

-CLASS MEETINGS - LIVE CONFERENCE
+EDCI539T-A CLASS MEETINGS - LIVE CONFERENCE